MohamedKeteb/adv_ml_project/.ipynb_checkpoints/readme-checkpoint.md

-## Retrieval images using Wasserstein distance
+## Retrieval images using Wasserstein distance with COCO dataset

 - Run the notebook model on colab otherwise the data cannot be download
 ### Model Training